nuprl/Ocelot/docs/index.md

    let obj = { x: 100 };
    obj.y = 10;
    ```
-   JavaScript would dynamically create a new field named `y`, while ElementaryJS
+   JavaScript would dynamically create a new field named `y`, but ElementaryJS
    produces an error:
    <pre style="color:red; background-color:#484848; font-weight: bold; font-family:'Fira Mono', monospace">
    object does not have member 'y' at Line 2